• Skip to primary navigation

 Photo by David Gurr

-Haida Gwaii black bears serve as a keystone species to the islands, meaning their presence has changed their environment, and their ecosystem would not function the same way without them.
-A large part of the bears’ diets include salmon, and they tend to bring at least part of the salmon carcasses inland to the forests.
+Haida Gwaii black bears serve as a keystone species to the islands.
+Their presence has changed their environment.
+Their ecosystem would not function the same way without them.
+A large part of the bears’ diets include salmon.
+They tend to bring at least part of the salmon carcasses inland to the forests.
 As I stated in a past blog post about the difference between Chinook and Coho salmon, salmon carcasses release nitrogen and phosphorous into the environment as they decomposition.
 By bringing dead salmon into the forests, the bears are fertilizing the soil and promoting healthy plant growth [3].

 The bears prefer to avoid areas on the islands that have high populations of people but will enter these areas when hunting or foraging.
 If you come across a bear on the islands, it is recommended by Gwaii Haanas National Park Reserve to calmly leave the area.
 Bears typically will only attack people if they are startled or believe that their food source or cubs are being threatened [4].
 They tend to prefer to mind their own business as they just want to live their lives and eat food like the rest of us!